quickshiftin/js-isset/README.md

 }
 ```

-`isset` allows you to provide an object, and a 'path' to search for, and its companion function `valAt` let's you retrieve the value
+`isset` allows you to provide an object, and a 'path' to search for.
+Its companion function `valAt` let's you retrieve the value
 at that path with the same notation

 ```javascript